Castelnuovo-Mumford regularity for $321$-avoiding Kazhdan-Lusztig varieties: Introduction

 The results of J.~Rajchgot, A.~Weigandt, and the author \cite{RRW} give a combinatorial formula to compute the regularity of Grassmannian Kazhdan--Lusztig varieties.
 Due to a correspondence with matrix Schubert varieties, these results in \cite{RRW} may be recovered using \cite{PSW}.
 In general, $321$-avoiding Kazhdan--Lusztig varieties are not isomorphic to matrix Schubert varieties.
 Thus Theorem~\ref{thm:321321IndReg} generalizes \cite{RRW} in a different direction than \cite{PSW}.

 Combinatorial formulas to compute the $a$-invariant of families of \emph{one-sided ladder determinantal varieties} have been determined \cite{BH92,ConcaAinv,GK15}.
-Additionally, S.~R.~Ghorpade and C.~Krattenthaler \cite{GK15} give an algorithm to compute the $a$-invariant for a family of two-sided ladder determinantal varieties in terms of lattice paths.
+Additionally, S.~R.~Ghorpade and C.~Krattenthaler \cite{GK15} give an algorithm to compute the $a$-invariant for a large family of two-sided ladder determinantal varieties in terms of lattice paths.
 Forthcoming work of L.~Escobar, A.~Fink, J.~Rajchgot, and A.~Woo \cite{EFRW} shows two-sided ladder determinantal varieties are $321$-avoiding Kazhdan--Lusztig varieties.
-Using this fact in Section~\ref{sec:regLadd}, we apply Theorem~\ref{thm:321321IndReg} and Corollary~\ref{cor:321321IndAInv} to compute the regularity and $a$-invariant for two-sided ladder determinantal varieties in terms of lattice paths.
-To do this, we generalize a bijection of V.~Kreiman \cite{KreimanEYD} between lattice paths and excited Young diagrams.
+Using this fact, we apply Theorem~\ref{thm:321321IndReg} and Corollary~\ref{cor:321321IndAInv} to compute the regularity and $a$-invariant for two-sided ladder determinantal varieties in terms of lattice paths.
+We relate our formulas to \cite{GK15} by generalizing a bijection of V.~Kreiman \cite{KreimanEYD} between lattice paths and excited Young diagrams.